acostabh/ML-Ratecard-sample-shell/README.md

 ## Pre-Requisites ##

   1. Install the Homebrew Package Manager and the JQ JSON parser/compiler for Shell scripting
-     - Navigate to the folder where you saved the scripts (E.G: cd Documents/web_files/ratecard_api)
+     - Navigate to the folder where you saved the scripts (E.G: cd ~/Documents/web_files/ratecard)
-     - make the shell scripts executable
+     - make the shell scripts executable (run this code inside that folder only): chmod +x *.sh
-       . chmod +x setup.sh
-       . chmod +x get_rate.sh
-     - run the setup script: ./setup.sh
+     - run the setup script: ./setup.sh (follow the prompts)
-       . follow the prompts
-  2. Update the token.json file with your Mavenlink API token
+  2. Rename the file sample_token.json to token.json and update it with with your Mavenlink API token

 ## Getting Rate Card details ##